Architecture Firm Award

 - Become widely known—by architects, designers, educators, and the public—for the quality of their work.

-- AIA Values
+- AIA values

 Throughout the submission, candidates are encouraged to highlight any aspects of work or life experience that may have reflected contributions or sensitivity concerning areas of special interest to AIA, its members, and the architecture profession, including but not limited to the Public Policies and Position Statements of the AIA.
 These might include such areas as diversity, sustainability, or the mentoring of emerging professionals, to the degree the candidate has had the opportunity to address them, or as these topics may enhance the presentation. - AIA Framework for Design Excellence

-While Gold Medal submissions are not required to fit comprehensively within the framework principles, candidates are strongly encouraged to consider submission materials in this context.
+While submissions are not required to fit comprehensively within the framework principles, candidates are strongly encouraged to consider submission materials in this context.
 For additional information visit the AIA Framework for Design Excellence.

 Finalist guidelines